 This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
 All statements, other than statements of historical fact, contained in this Quarterly Report on Form 10-Q, including statements regarding our plans to discontinue the Ardent and Forte clinical trials of tovinontrine and our strategy, future operations, future financial position, future revenue, projected costs, prospects, plans and objectives of management, are forward-looking statements.
-The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "potential," "project," "should," "target," "would," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "potential," "predict," "project," "should," "target," "would," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.

-The forward-looking statements in this Quarterly Report on Form 10-Q include, among other things::
+The forward-looking statements in this Quarterly Report on Form 10-Q include, among other things:

-- our assessment of strategic options and our ability to identify and implement any strategic transaction; - anticipated cost savings in connection with our discontinuation of tovinontrine (IMR-687) and our April 2022 workforce reduction; - the impact of the ongoing COVID-19 pandemic and our response to it; - our estimates regarding expenses, future revenue, timing of any future revenue, capital requirements and need for additional financing if we decide to pursue any future product development efforts; - if we decide to pursue any future product development efforts, our plans to develop and, if approved, subsequently commercialize any product candidates; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for any product candidates we may develop if we decide to pursue any future product development efforts; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents and investments; - our commercialization, marketing and manufacturing capabilities and strategy if we decide to pursue any future product development and commercialization efforts; - our expectations regarding our ability to obtain and maintain intellectual property protection for any product candidates we may develop if we decide to pursue any future product development efforts; - our ability to identify products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives if we decide to pursue any future product development efforts; - the impact of government laws and regulations; - our competitive position and expectations regarding developments and projections relating to our competitors and any competing therapies that are or become available if we decide to pursue any future product development efforts; - our ability to maintain and establish collaborations or obtain additional funding if we decide to pursue any future product development efforts; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act if we decide to pursue any future product development efforts.
+- statements related to the transactions contemplated by the Agreement and Plan of Merger, dated as of October 13, 2022, or the Merger Agreement, among us, Iguana Merger Sub, Inc., a Delaware corporation and a wholly-owned subsidiary of ours, or Merger Sub, and Enliven Therapeutics, Inc., a Delaware corporation, or Enliven, pursuant to which, among other matters, and subject to the satisfaction or waiver of the conditions set forth in the Merger Agreement, Merger Sub will merge with and into Enliven, with Enliven continuing as a wholly owned subsidiary of ours and the surviving corporation of the merger, which we refer to as the Merger; - statements related to the transactions contemplated by the Asset Purchase Agreement, dated as of September 6, 2022, or the Asset Purchase Agreement, between us and Cardurion Pharmaceuticals, Inc., or Cardurion, providing for the sale of tovinontrine (IMR-687) and all other assets of ours related to our PDE9 program, which we refer to as the Asset Sale; - anticipated cost savings in connection with our discontinuation of tovinontrine (IMR-687) and our April 2022 workforce reduction; - the impact of the COVID-19 pandemic and our response to it; - our estimates regarding expenses, future revenue, timing of any future revenue, capital requirements and need for additional financing if we decide to pursue any future product development efforts; - if we decide to pursue any future product development efforts, our plans to develop and, if approved, subsequently commercialize any product candidates; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for any product candidates we may develop if we decide to pursue any future product development efforts; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents and investments: - our commercialization, marketing and manufacturing capabilities and strategy if we decide to pursue any future product development and commercialization efforts; - our expectations regarding our ability to obtain and maintain intellectual property protection for any product candidates we may develop if we decide to pursue any future product development efforts; - our ability to identify products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives if we decide to pursue any future product development efforts; - the impact of government laws and regulations; - our competitive position and expectations regarding developments and projections relating to our competitors and any competing therapies that are or become available if we decide to pursue any future product development efforts; - our ability to maintain and establish collaborations or obtain additional funding if we decide to pursue any future product development efforts; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act if we decide to pursue any future product development efforts.